 Encourage existing and former customers to share your posts.
-Loyalty and advocacy are the best marketing tools for small firms.
+Loyalty and advocacy are the best marketing tools for small architecture firms.
 They can do this on social media and direct prospects to communication channels easily.

-Be sure each of your digital channels has a clear purpose.
 You may want to leverage social media for customer service and engagement, while using blog content and social media posts to share value-added information.

 4. Increase Engagement

-Make Your Mark and Get Results for Your Firm
+Branding to Make Your Mark and Get Results for Your Firm

 Cover photo credit: Samuel Zeller